shubhamrautela/UVa-solutions/README.md

 Problems solved: 17

 I am going to solve at least 1000 problems from <a href="uva.onlinejudge.org">UVa</a> in the next two years and i will add all those solutions here.
+I will be solving questions in the order from the book <a href="https://cpbook.net">Competitive Programming 3</a>.

 <table>
   <tr>